-Running is a popular activity among our Travaasa health spa visitors and a favorite of things to do in the Hill Country.
+Running is a popular activity among our guests.
 Whether you are a competitive runner or just a joy jogger, warming up is crucial to prevent injury, increase endurance, and maximize the health benefits of your run.
 A good warm-up dilates your blood vessels to pump oxygen to the muscles and raises your internal temperature for prime flexibility.
 Gone are the days of static stretching, instead runners are encouraged to engage in light, dynamic core and aerobic exercises that warm up the body, strengthen the muscles, and increase range of motion.
-Whether you are preparing for a race or simply taking a jog around the health spa, these warm-up tips will get you in prime running condition.
+Whether you are preparing for a race or simply taking a jog around the spa, these warm-up tips will get you in prime running condition.

 1. Ankles, Feet & Calves

 Warming up the ligaments in your ankles and feet as well as the calves will also stretch your plantar fascia, which is prone to injury in runners.
 The calf lift and stretch targets all of these areas.
 Face a wall or a large tree, stand three to four feet back, and place your hands against it.
 Lift one leg just off the ground and raise the other calf by coming all the way up onto your toes.
 Balance that position for two seconds.
 Release and push the heel of that foot into the ground with your toes up the wall or tree surface to get a calf stretch.
 Repeat ten times on each side.